maicobernal/pathling_dashboard/README.md

 Synthea is an open-source synthetic patient generator that produces realistic, de-identified patient data for use in healthcare simulation and research.
 The data is generated using a set of rules and statistics based on real-world patient data.
 Synthea supports FHIR and can generate data in multiple formats.

 Pathling is a data management platform developed by the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
 It is designed to enable researchers to manage and analyze large-scale biomedical data using FHIR resources.

+This project aims to develop a user-friendly tool for quickly viewing FHIR resources and utilizing Pathling functionality.
+The tool will provide an easy way to explore and understand FHIR data, and enable users to leverage Pathling's powerful features for data analysis and visualization.
 ### Getting Started
 To use the application, follow these steps: